endoflife-date/endoflife.date/products/quarkus.md

 the community version, but it comes with support, a [slower release cadence](https://access.redhat.com/support/policy/updates/jboss_notes#p_quarkus) and [certified builds of Quarkus and its dependencies](https://code.quarkus.redhat.com/).
 It requires a Red Hat subscription to run in production.

+For more about how Quarkus handles LTS, take a look at [Long-Term Support (LTS) for Quarkus](https://quarkus.io/blog/lts-releases/).